rsnodgrass/hassio-addons/lutron-radiora-classic/README.md

 ## Security

 Note, this opens a port with a REST server on your network which controls your Lutron RadioRA lighting.
 Anyone with access to this port could possibly control your lights.

-## FIXME

-- change default port from 8080 as that is likely to conflict!
-- FLASK_SERVER_NAME: 192.168.1.142:8080 (see python/settings.py)
-- ensure logs are visible in Hass.io add-on console!